Open Russia

-Open Russia (Открытая Россия) is a political organisation founded by the exiled Russian businessman Mikhail Khodorkovsky with the shareholders of his firm, Yukos (a company closed in 2006).
+Open Russia (Открытая Россия) is a political organisation founded by the exiled Russian oligarch Mikhail Khodorkovsky with the shareholders of his firm, Yukos (a company closed in 2006).
 Khodorkovsky states that his organisation advocates democracy and human rights.
 The first initiative took the form of a foundation whose stated purpose was to "build and strengthen civil society in Russia", established in 2001.
 Khodorkovsky relaunched Open Russia in September 2014 as a nationwide community platform as part of a group of activities called "Open Media".

 In 2017, the organisation was listed as undesirable by Russia's Prosecutor General, and its website banned in Russia.
 On 27 May 2021, Open Russia announced to cease its operations in Russia to protect its members from the risk of facing criminal prosecution and being imprisoned in the country.
 "Open Media" is now known as "Mozhem Obyasnit".

 History

 First initiative

 This first incarnation of Open Russia has been described by The Guardian as a charitable organization.
 Its board included Henry Kissinger and Lord Jacob Rothschild.
 According to the Moscow Times, the earlier incarnation of Open Russia funded “many philanthropic projects, including educational projects for young people, the Federation of Internet Education, the Club of Regional Journalism and projects of human rights NGOs.”

 After Khodorkovsky's arrest in 2003, his deputy Leonid Nevzlin took over Open Russia.
 He was succeeded by Nikolay Bychkov.

 By 2005, Open Russia had 23 regional affiliates.
 On February 24, 2005, Russia's Federal Tax Service initiated an inspection of Open Russia, its third such probe in 12 months, which in the opinion of Open Russia was meant "to sully the only structure left in the hands of Mikhail Khodorkovsky.”
 The first incarnation of Open Russia closed in 2006 when Russian authorities froze its bank accounts.